openvinotoolkit/open_model_zoo/tools/model_tools/README.md

   Inference Engine IR format into that format using Model Optimizer.

-* `quantizer.py` (model quantizer) quantizes full-precision models in the IR format into low-precision versions using Post-Training Optimization Toolkit.
+* `quantizer.py` (model quantizer) quantizes full-precision models in the IR format into low-precision versions using Post-Training Optimization Tool.

 * `info_dumper.py` (model information dumper) prints information about the models in a stable machine-readable format.